 - Retaining an Existing Wastewater Service Line

-In addition to affordability, this initiative will reduce the risk of wastewater service interruptions to the homeowner and potential damages to plumbing systems due to wastewater backups.
+In addition to affordability, this initiative will reduce the risk of wastewater service interruptions to the homeowner and potential damages to plumbing systems due to wastewater backups from tree roots or utility pole proximity.
 In addition, the risk for unauthorized wastewater discharges into the environment are also mitigated.

-The above requirement will impact all new tap plans received on or after October 1, 2022.
+The above allowance will be afforded to all new tap plans received on or after October 1st, 2022, that propose to reuse an existing service under this program.

 - Improved Process Information for Tap Plan and Water Meter Upgrade